 #4: Ask Questions That Imply You Know the Answer to Their Problem

 When you ask a question that “nails their problem on the head,” they will emotionally lean forward and open up.

 Here are a few examples we use here at Gong:

 - How often do your account executives forget to hit the “record” button on GoToMeeting?

 - Are you struggling to “capture” amazing sales call recordings to use as training content later on?

 - How familiar are you with what’s happening on the front lines of your sales organization?

 Notice these questions are highly calibrated toward the problem we solve.

 They aren’t your generic sales qualification questions that so often lead to a monotonous “interrogation.”

-I’m sure there are dozens of interesting, tactful ways to not only get customers talking more, but direct the conversation to a mutually beneficial end.
+There are dozens of interesting, tactful ways to not only get customers talking more, but direct the conversation to a mutually beneficial end.